pastchick3/agile-C/README.md

 }
 ```

 Now we have an infix expression in `add_one`.
-So what is the type relationship between `n`, `1`, and `n + 1`?
-Intuitively, the type of `n + 1` should be the more powerful type between `n` and `1`, but we cannot represent this constraint by upper and lower type bounds.
+The next question is what the type relationship between `n`, `1`, and `n+1` is?
+Intuitively, the type of `n+1` should be the more powerful type between `n` and `1`, but we cannot represent this constraint by upper and lower type bounds.

-To solve this problem, Agile-C will add a special field to each infix expression symbol, containing symbols of its left and right operands.
+To solve this problem, Agile-C adds a special field to each infix expression symbol, containing symbols of its left and right operands.
 Then in the resolving process, Agile-C can pick the more powerful type from its operands as the overall type of the whole expression.

-- Pointer, Dot Operator, and Arraw Operator Transformation
+- Pointer, Dot Operator, and Arrow Operator Transformation

 Suppose we want `add_one` to work with pointers.